iykeDigit/github-markdown-example/README.md

 ```
 Github extends the functionality of Markdown tables to provide more alignment and table cell formatting options [<sup>[2]<sup>](#references)

+## Step 6 - How to take screenshots

+A screenshot is when you capture a part of your screen from your laptop, desktop or phone.
+This is not to be confused with taking a photo woth your phone.

 ## References
 - [Github](https://github.com)
 - [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#quoting-text)